What is Trafficking in Stolen Property A.R.S. 13-2307?

 Trafficking and stolen property is a class 4 felony.
 For a first offender it carries a presumptive sentence of 2 1/2 yrs and a mitigated sentence of 1 yr and a aggravated sentence of 5 yrs.
 This offense is probation eligible to a first offender.

-Contact Brian Di Pietro Law, PLLC today for a free case evaluation about your pending crime case in Arizona.
-Brian Di Pietro is an experienced, tough, aggressive Phoenix criminal defense attorney who will work hard to fight the charges against you to achieve the most favorable outcome for your particular crime charges.
-Contact now Brian Di Pietro Law PLLC at 623-242-2655 for a free confidential case evaluation about your crime charge in Arizona.
+Contact Brian Di Pietro Law, PLLC today for a free case evaluation about your pending Fraud Offense Case in Arizona.
+Brian Di Pietro is an experienced, tough, aggressive criminal defense attorney who will work hard to fight the charges against you to achieve the most favorable outcome for your particular Fraud Offense.
+Contact now Brian Di Pietro Law, PLLC at 623-242-2655 for a free confidential case evaluation about your Fraud Offense charge in Arizona.